markw65/monkeyc-optimizer/README.md

 - Add support for a 'pick-one' device to aid testing
 - Add a flag to remote projects to prevent trying to build them (some projects are broken to start with)

+### 1.0.8

+- Generate the default jungle dynamically, since sdk/bin/default.jungle is generated lazily, and may not exist in newly installed sdks, or may be out of date after device installations.

 ---